PowerLoom/py-skydb/README.md

 	- The same seed will always output same public, private key pairs.

-	- The get_entry  will throw a Timeout Exceptio if it was not able to find the data for that key.
+	- The get_entry  will throw a Timeout Exception if it was not able to find the data for that key.
 I am not handling that exception in the get_entry function.
 You will have to explicitly try to catch that one.